derwas/WeatherStationApplication/README.md

 # Credit

 This project aims to collect data from a weather station and display it in a user friendly manner.
-It has been developed by Jeremy Michel as part of his internship in 2016 at the Insight Centre for Data Analytics under the supervision of Wassim Derguech.
+It has been developed initially by Jeremy Michel as part of his internship in 2016 then this branch has been udated by Hela Allani during her internship in 2018 under the supervision of Dr. Wassim Derguech.

 #First iteration of a weather station project.